Towards Distributed Energy Services: Decentralizing Optimal Power Flow with Machine Learning: Introduction

 More recently, data-driven approaches to active distribution networks have been proposed.
 Some efforts propose data-driven methods to robustify OPF against the inherent uncertainty in injections from DERs~\cite{zhang_data-driven_2015,mieth_data-driven_2018}.
 These methods do not address the challenge of determining parameters for local controllers.
 In~\cite{xu_data-driven_2018}, linear mappings are determined in real-time to approximate the nonlinear relationship between voltage magnitudes and nodal power injections.
 While useful in scenarios where topological changes occur, the approach as is does not incorporate the abilities of OPF to produce network-wide sophisticated behaviors and constraint satisfaction.
 The idea to use machine learning to learn how to mimic OPF by learning local mappings based on OPF calculations was first proposed in~\cite{sondermeijer_regression-based_2016}, and further formalized with information theory in~\cite{dobbe_fully_2017}.
 A related approach uses kernels to learn nonlinear localized control policies based on a linearized OPF problem~\cite{xu_data-driven_2018}.
-More recently, the approach was applied to design voltage-reactive power (volt-var) droop-curves in~\cite{bellizio_optimized_2017,karagiannopoulos_data-driven_2018}.
+More recently, the approach was applied to design voltage-reactive power (volt-var) droop-curves in~\cite{bellizio_optimized_2017,karagiannopoulos_data-driven_2019-3}.
 These approaches constrain the parameter space of the machine learning model to produce a monotonically decreasing volt-var relationship.
+While these methods can also mimic OPF behavior in a decentralized fashion, their reliance on voltage (an \emph{endogenous} control variable) easily leads to \emph{closed-loop feedback} instability issues~\cite{farivar_equilibrium_2013}, for instance when there is a mismatch between the voltages used during training and the voltage experienced in operation when the operator adjusts the substation voltage or as a result of interactions between the local controllers themselves.
 Some related papers consider the use of robust optimization to infer decentralized linear decision rules for volt-var~\cite{jabr_linear_2018} or affine policies for controlling both real and reactive power~\cite{lin_decentralized_2018}.
 The former effort adopts the nonlinear bus injection model, while the latter assumes linear branch flow equations and includes intertemporal dependencies of battery storage systems.
 While linear and (piecewise-)affine control policies have been central in the emerging debate on active distribution networks, they do form a limit on the kind of behaviors that may be attained and the types of OPF problems that can be decentralized.
-In addition, the use of voltage as an \emph{exogenous} variable may lead to \emph{closed-loop feedback} instability issues~\cite{farivar_equilibrium_2013}.